Characters include the different creatures you can meet in the game, as well as some Memetic Badasses the fandom has

-- The Paralyzer: Except that paralysis leads to death by asphyxiation, Dwarf Fortress being as developed as it is.
+- The Paralyzer: Their venom causes paralysis, except it leads to death by asphyxiation, Dwarf Fortress being as developed as it is.

-- Awesome but Impractical: Yes, you can technically catch them in fortress mode, tame them, put them over piles of crossbows and bolts, hope they pick us both and pelt your enemies with bolts.
+- Awesome, but Impractical: Yes, you can technically catch them in fortress mode, tame them, put them over piles of crossbows and bolts, hope they pick up both and pelt your enemies with bolts.
 Fired by giant scorpions.
 However, it is quite unlikely and unwieldy considering you can just use your own dwarves for marksdwarf duty.
 They at least learn how to fire crossbows well.

 - Improbable Weapon User: Their pincers mean they will pick up any item in the game and use it as a bludgeon.
 Or shoot crossbows.
 They can kill you with your/your dwarf's own weapon in adventure/fort mode after they wrestle away your weapons/shields from your/your dwarf's hands.

 - Lightning Bruiser: With their redundant body parts, speed, pincers, poison, chitinous armor, and sheer size, they qualify.

 - Metal Slime: In former versions, they were somewhat rare, but could even be found in packs.
 Now, with the addition of hundreds of animals in savage biomes, you'll be lucky to find a group of these even if you embark on the right biome.

 - One-Hit Kill: Their venom will quickly kill any creature that has both a nervous system and blood, unless they're immune to poison.

 - Scary Scorpions: Even without venom they're enough of a threat as is; they're big enough they can just pull you apart with their pincers.